 - The candidate must prove that they are qualified to fill managerial, executive, or specialist positions

-- Candidates must prove their competence through satisfactory results from a reputable diploma or undergraduate institution.
+- Candidates must prove their competence through satisfactory results from a reputable diploma or undergraduate institution

-- You may also be required to present professional qualifications, specialist skills, and niche-related experience.
+- You may also be required to present professional qualifications, specialist skills, and niche-related experience

-- Parents of qualified candidates can also apply for the Long Term Visit Pass as long as the EP holder draws not less than S$12,000 from their salaries.
+- Parents of qualified candidates can also apply for the Long Term Visit Pass as long as the EP holder draws not less than S$12,000 from their salaries

 Meeting all the qualifications above does not guarantee the work pass.
-MOM reserves the right to review and either approve or reject your application based on your skills, work experience, job market, company’s contribution towards the Singapore economy, and its reputation.
+MOM reserves the right to review and either approve or reject your application based on your skills, work experience, job market, company’s contribution towards the Singapore economy, and reputation.

-Back on July 1, 2018, Ministry of Manpower (MOM) instructed all companies with more than ten employees to create job vacancies for the locals in the official government portal www.jobsbank.gov.sg.
-Should they fail to get qualified local applicant after two weeks, they can allow foreign candidates to apply for their work pass.
+Back on July 1, 2018, the Ministry of Manpower (MOM) instructed all companies with more than ten employees to create job vacancies for the locals in the official government portal www.jobsbank.gov.sg.
+Should they fail to get qualified local applicants after two weeks, they can allow foreign candidates to apply for their work pass.

-How do I apply for an EP visa?
+How Do I Apply for an EP Visa?

 Before applying for the EP visa, you must verify if you met the application requirements.
 After that, you can submit your application to MOM online or manually.
 Ensure you have uploaded all your testimonials along with the application letter.
 Online platforms may take more than three weeks to respond.

-Manual applications are suitable for candidates whose prospective companies request for extra testimonials.
+Manual applications are suitable for candidates whose prospective companies request extra testimonials.
 Once they have been submitted, it will take at least five weeks to review them.
 You may be expected to wait longer during peak seasons or when contributions from third parties are required.

 Like any other country, gaining entry into the Singapore corporate industry requires you to have these particular documents: